2013 Thüringen Rundfahrt der Frauen: Stage 2

-Chloe McConville and Anna-Bianca Schnitzmeier rode away together during the stage and build up a 3' 35" lead.
+Chloe McConville and Anna-Bianca Schnitzmeier rode away together during the stage and built up a 3' 35" lead.
 After a 40 km breakaway they were caught by the pack with 10 km to go.
 In the final kilometres there was a crash and Dutch national time trialist Ellen van Dijk, one of the favourites for the ovarall classification, lost 55 seconds.
 The race ended in a bunch sprint won by rider Carmen Small.
 With earning time bonuses during sprints, Emma Johansson extended her lead in the general classification.